Office of Admissions

 Undergraduate Admission - Nondegree Undergraduate

 Students who wish to attend Iowa State University to take undergraduate courses but who do not plan to seek an undergraduate degree from Iowa State University should apply as nondegree undergraduate students.
 Credit taken under the nondegree undergraduate classification is applicable for undergraduate degree purposes for those who are later admitted as degree-seeking undergraduate students.
-Nondegree undergraduates who have already earned an undergraduate degree should not enroll in courses which are listed as available for minor graduate credit.
-To take courses listed as available for minor graduate credit, a student must enroll as a nondegree graduate and pay graduate fees.
+Nondegree undergraduates who have already earned an undergraduate degree should not enroll in graduate credits.
+To take courses listed as available for graduate credit, a student must enroll as a nondegree graduate and pay graduate fees.
 Credit obtained under the nondegree undergraduate classification may not be applied toward a graduate degree.

 Students enrolled in the Intensive English and Orientation Program (IEOP) are classified as nondegree undergraduate students in the College of Liberal Arts and Sciences.
 Permission to enroll in one academic course in addition to full-time intensive English study may be granted under special circumstances.